diksha29arora/RGB-Colour-Detection/README.md

 # RGB-Colour-Detection
 This program can detect the colour of the frame captured by the computer's camera.
 Depending upon the pixel values received, the colour(Red, Blue or Green) will be recognized.

+(I implemented this program during the hands-on session on Computer Vision)